 According to some accounts, Mut is believed to have emerged from the Nile River.
 The sun god Ra was sometimes seen as her father.
 And if that were the case, the likes of Bastet, Hathor and Sekhmet would be her siblings.
 This would also mean that her epithet, Eye of Ra, is not misplaced.
 She picked up this epithet after the god Amun merged with Ra.

 READ MORE: Three Major Time Periods of Ancient Egypt

 Depictions, symbols and epithets

 In most depictions of her, she can be seen elegantly dressed with a double crown of the Egyptian pharaohs on her head.
 This symbolizes her complete dominion over the two lands of Egypt – Upper and Lower Egypt.
-Affixed to the crown is often the feather of Ma’at, the Egyptian goddess of law and order.
+Affixed to the crown is often the feather of Ma’at, the Egyptian goddess of truth, law and order.
 To reinforce her life-giving properties, she is depicted holding the ankh – the Egyptian symbol of life.

-In some cases”, Mut has been depicted as cat, a cow or a lioness.
+In some cases”, Mut has been depicted as a cat, a cow or a lioness.
 There have also been depictions of her as a vulture or a cobra.

 Due to the double crown that she wears, some of her followers considered her as the “Lady of Heaven”.
-This epithet of hers could mean that she might have been as a sky goddess in ancient Egypt.
+This epithet of hers could mean that she might have been seen as a sky goddess in ancient Egypt.

 Other epithets of hers include: Eye of Ra, Mistress of all the Gods, and Embodiment of Ka.
 In the latter, the term “Ka” refers to vital essence of the soul that is kept alive using food and drink.